-Outwardly, masking hardened myself from asking, though my heart’s desires were troubling my mind.
-I suffered by allowing my past stands in my way and became discerning on God’s willingness to bless me.
+Outwardly, masking hardened me from asking, though my heart’s desires were troubling my mind.
+I suffered by allowing my past to stand in my way and became discerning on God’s willingness to bless me.
 I gradually continued neglecting my light under my mask.
 In a negative perception of how I saw God, my dreams of living my true self and strengthening up my light seemed unachievable.
 Because I continued reliving my past disappointments.
 Reliving the past triggered doubts that manifested negative feelings to life without a challenge.
 It brought storms that came gushing, and I found myself stifling under my mask.
 It shattered my heart.
 The unnecessary pressure we impose on ourselves; the negative perception we have about God, disrupt our thinking.
 Although God knows our desires, He wants to hear our hearts truthfully.
-I took a decision to change my mind and surrendered everything and sought God. – Matthew 11:28-30 (Come to Me, all who labour and are heavy laden, and I will give you rest.
+I took a decision to change my mind and surrendered everything and sought God. – Matthew 11:28-30 (Come to Me, all who labor and are heavily laden, and I will give you rest.
 Take My yoke upon you, and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy, and My burden is light).
 God wants us to find confidence and courage in trusting Him with all our lives and to trust ourselves in Him.

 LET YOUR PAST CHANGE YOUR FUTURE